AIRCentre/julia-web-app-example/README.md

 # Switch to the 'jl' user for running subsequent commands
 USER jl

-# Copy the project dependency file app directory in the container
+# Copy the project dependency file to the app directory in the container
-# Note: Copying this file and installing the dependencies before the rest of the code results in faster build times in subsequent builds
+# Note: Copying this file and installing the dependencies before the rest
+# of the code results in faster build times in subsequent builds
 COPY Project.toml .

-# Run a Julia command to set up the project: activate the project and instantiate to download its dependencies
+# Run a Julia command to set up the project: activate the project and instantiate
+# to install it's dependencies
 RUN julia --project -e "using Pkg; Pkg.instantiate();"

 # Copy the current directory's contents into the working directory in the container
 COPY . .

-# Precompile project's code and dependencies
+# Precompile the application code and dependencies
 RUN julia --project -e "using Pkg; Pkg.precompile();"

-# Inform Docker that the container listens on ports 8000 at runtime
+# Inform Docker that the container listens on ports 8080 at runtime
-EXPOSE 8000
+EXPOSE 8080

 # Set environment variables to optimize Julia:
 # JULIA_DEPOT_PATH  - Path to Julia packages